 Are you flexible and okay with change?

 Along the same lines, wellness is a new, dynamic industry and everything is always changing.
 If you’re starting out as a health coach, you’ve got to be okay with rolling with day-to-day opportunities that come up and clients coming and go.
-And the bigger picture is that what you can do is constantly changing, too.
 Just think: 90 percent of the boutique fitness studios and meditation spots you know and love didn’t exist 10 years ago.
 That’s good news for your job prospects, but it’s also important to acknowledge that the industry shifts in all directions and is constantly responding and adjusting to trends.

 How do you feel about science?